Kafeel Ahmed: 2007 terrorist incidents

-Ahmed and Bilal Abdullah were identified as the men who planted car bombs in London on 29 June 2007 and attempted an attack at Glasgow Airport the next day.
+Ahmed and Bilal Abdullah were identified as the men who planted car bombs in London on 29 June 2007 and attempted an attack at Glasgow Airport the next day where he was attacked by Good Samaritans such as John Smeaton, Micheal MacDonald, Alex Mcllveen and Micheal Kerr.
+He was kicked in the groin during the struggle by McIlveen.
 Ahmed was arrested by Strathclyde Police (Scotland) in the aftermath of the latter incident and was hospitalised at the Glasgow Royal Infirmary in critical condition.
 He had suffered burns to 90% of his body and was not expected to survive—he had already been revived twice by 4 July.
 The Sun reported Britain's National Health Service was paying over £5,000 a day to keep him alive, while security sources said this amount reaches £30,000 when security costs are included.

 A Rediff news report reveals that Ahmed was planning on constructing a housing complex on the outskirts of Bangalore, where Islamic Sharia law would be forcibly implemented on residents, despite India's secular constitution and separation of religion and state.
 In January 2007, Kafeel had disrupted a meeting organised by a Bangalore-based organisation to discuss reform in Islam.
 Prior to the Glasgow attack, he had visited numerous Islamist websites, including that of the Jamaat al Dawa, the parent organisation of Islamic terrorist group Lashkar-e-Toiba.

 Investigations are being carried out to unearth Ahmed's possible involvement with the deadly 2005 Indian Institute of Science shooting, an attack with unknown suspects that are still at large.

 Death

-On 2 August 2007, Strathclyde Police reported that Ahmed had died in the Glasgow Royal Infirmary.
+On 2 August 2007, Strathclyde Police reported that Ahmed died of his injuries in the Glasgow Royal Infirmary.